knative/community/mechanics/WORKING-GROUP-PROCESSES.md

 ## Proposing a new working group

+Generally, working groups should be founded once sufficient community interest and discussion has occurred that there is general agreement that:

+1. The problem space is interesting and is worth long-term investment by Knative

+1. The problem is not well-covered by any of the existing chartered WGs

-If you’ve identified a substantial architectural area which would benefit from long-lived, concerted and focused design, then you should consider creating a new working group.
+Once the community has identified a substantial architectural area which would benefit from long-lived, concerted and focused design, then you should consider creating a new working group.
 To do so, you need to:

 - **Create a charter**.
 This should be a few paragraphs explaining: